adobe/brackets-shell/README.md

    ...
 ```

-Open a command prompt on this directory and run `scripts\\make_symlinks.bat`.
+Open a command prompt on the `brackets-shell` directory and run `scripts\\make_symlinks.bat`.
 This will create symbolic links to several folders in the `deps/cef` directory.

 Open appshell.sln in Visual Studio.
 NOTE: If you are using Visual Studio Express, you may get warnings that say some of the projects couldn't be loaded.
 These can be ignored.